 All of our printed packaging (jackets, inserts, booklets, download cards) are printed using eco-friendly inks and FSC certified paper stock - sourced only from responsibly managed, socially beneficial, environmentally conscious forests.
 Our printer's also use presses which are developed to be equipment-CO² neutral.

 100% UNUSED PVC RECYCLED

-We have partnered with Marley New Zealand in Auckland to supply them with 100% of our unused PVC - offcuts, purged compound and all of our dud records - which they use to melt down and recycle into the production of some of their PVC piping products.
-One more way to make our processes as circular as possible.
+We have partnered with Marley New Zealand in Auckland to supply them with 100% of our unused PVC - offcuts, purged compound and all of our recyclable dud records - which they use to melt down and recycle into the production of some of their PVC piping products.
+One more way to make our processes as circular and waste-free as possible.

 PLANTING NATIVE TREES

 For every project that we press here at Holiday Records we will plant one native tree here in Aotearoa New Zealand through our partnership with Trees That Count.
 Trees clean our air, absorb carbon dioxide, benefit our mental health, control temperatures and provide homes, food and nesting for our native birds.
 A small step, but small steps add up.